 The Georgia Prevention Project evolved from the Georgia Meth Project.
-Riding the momentum of the successful “Not Even Once” meth prevention campaign, The Georgia Prevention Project is poised to multiply its impact even further by expanding its focus to include prescription drug abuse.
+Riding the momentum of the successful “Not Even Once” meth prevention campaign, The Georgia Prevention Project is poised to multiply its impact even further by expanding its focus to include prescription drug misuse, heroin, and other opioids.

-The Georgia Prevention Project will continue its strong focus on the Meth problem while helping bring attention to a new threat to the health and future of our youth.
+The Georgia Prevention Project will continue its strong focus on the Meth problem while helping bring attention to new threats to the health and future of our youth.

-Our vision is to become the leading authority for substance abuse prevention, drug education, and advocacy so all Georgia youth will be able to live their lives free of substance abuse.
+Our vision is to become the leading authority for substance prevention, drug education, and advocacy so all Georgia youth will be able to live their lives free of substance misuse.